nike-tombasov/BYOD-MVP5/docs/14_open_issues.md

 ### 15.2.
 LiveKit version policy of LiveKit 1.9.11.
 Current Python deps are livekit==1.1.5 and livekit-api==1.1.0, and listener HTML loads CDN client 1.15.13.
 Check for compatibility again.
-Make real terminal/console scan of environment versions and pin this matrix in hard rules Also choose to download fallback livekit client for Listener, then realize fallback protocol.
+Make real terminal/console scan of environment versions and pin this matrix in hard rules.
+Also choose to download fallback livekit client for Listener, then realize fallback protocol.
 Mark in docs this file version, which must be used as standalone in production Listener.

 ### 15.3.
 Backend lock during websocket send.